Sugar Mountain (film)

-Sugar Mountain is an American thriller film directed by Richard Gray and written by Abe Pogos.
+Sugar Mountain is a 2016 American thriller film directed by Richard Gray and written by Abe Pogos.
 The film stars Cary Elwes, Jason Momoa, Drew Roy, Haley Webb, and Shane Coffey.
 Filming began on March 10, 2014 in Seward, Alaska and ended on April 18.

-The film was released in the US on December 9, 2016.
+The film was released in the United States on December 9, 2016.

 Premise

 A man tries to fake going missing for a few days to sell his survival story.
 But, things quickly get out of hand.